testdriverai/test-vscode-dev/README.md

 And you'll see a prompt to install the Python extension

+We should see if this works for testdriver.

 ## todo

 - [ ] Release VS Code extension publicly